-A simple stud is a cute, subtle way to decorate your helix piercing.
+A simple cartilage stud is a cute, subtle way to decorate your helix piercing.
 Small gemstones add a sparkly flair to the top of your ear, dazzling without being too loud.
 You can also show off your personality with super cute charms.
 You can opt for a flat disc back for a less noticeable backing, or you can choose a ball back if you’d like to decorate both sides of the ear.

-Captive bead rings also look fantastic in the helix piercing.
+Captive bead rings (CBRs) also look fantastic in the helix piercing.
 The combination of the hoop and the bead combines the best of both worlds.
 You can opt for a simple metal bead or choose colorful bead options like opals, Baltic amber, or even pearls.